MugoDom/cancer-diagnosis-ANN/README.md

-# Project Summary: Cancer Diagnosis using Artificial Neural Networks
+# Cancer Diagnosis using Artificial Neural Networks

 ## Overview
 This project uses an Artificial Neural Network (ANN) built with TensorFlow to classify tumors as **malignant** or **benign** using the Wisconsin Breast Cancer dataset.
 The dataset contains features computed from digitized images of fine needle aspirates (FNAs) of breast masses.